- Updated March 4, 2026

 - Add bubble wrap or paper padding

-- Leave all prescription labels intact
+- Leave all product labels intact

 - Do not tamper with packaging